koukibadr/Elegant-Notification/README.md

 ##  Migration to 1.3.0

 If you are using version less than 1.3.0 you need to update the usage of title and description because in 1.3.0 there's no longer `descriptionStyle`  and `titleStyle` attributes those parameters are merged into `title` and `description` so now you pass a `Text` object.

+##  Migration to 1.5.1

+If you are using `dismissable` attribute in the 1.5.1 version the notification position should be set to `NOTIFICATION_POSITION.bottom` otherwise you need to set dismissable to false to change the notification position (center, bottom or top)